MicrosoftDocs/azure-docs/articles/data-factory/data-factory-hive-activity.md

 1. Create a linked service to register [your own HDInsight compute cluster](data-factory-compute-linked-services.md#azure-hdinsight-linked-service) or configure [on-demand HDInsight compute cluster](data-factory-compute-linked-services.md#azure-hdinsight-on-demand-linked-service).
 Let’s call this linked service “HDInsightLinkedService”.
 2. Create a [linked service](data-factory-azure-blob-connector.md) to configure the connection to Azure Blob storage hosting the data.
 Let’s call this linked service “StorageLinkedService”
 3. Create [datasets](data-factory-create-datasets.md) pointing to the input and the output data.
 Let’s call the input dataset “HiveSampleIn” and the output dataset “HiveSampleOut”
-4. Copy the Hive query as a file to Azure Blob Storage configured in step #2. if the linked service for hosting the data is different from the one hosting this query file, create a separate Azure Storage linked service and refer to it in the activity.
+4. Copy the Hive query as a file to Azure Blob Storage configured in step #2. if the storage for hosting the data is different from the one hosting this query file, create a separate Azure Storage linked service and refer to it in the activity.
 Use **scriptPath **to specify the path to hive query file and **scriptLinkedService** to specify the Azure storage that contains the script file.

 	> [AZURE.NOTE] You can also provide the Hive script inline in the activity definition by using the **script** property.
 We do not recommend this approach as all special characters in the script within the JSON document needs to be escaped and may cause debugging issues.
 The best practice is to follow step #4.
 5. Create a pipeline with the HDInsightHive activity.
 The activity processes/transforms the data.